-Submitted in this report are the results of the December 31, 1980 actuarial valuation of the assets, actuarial values, and contribution requirements associated with the benefits provided by the City of Columbia Heights Fire Relief Association.
+Submitted in this report are the results of the December 31, 1982 actuarial valuation of the assets, actuarial values, and contribution requirements associated with the benefits provided by the South St. Paul Firemen's Relief Association.

-The valuation results contained in Section A provide the actuarial information needed to determine the employer's "minimum obligation" effective January 1, 1982.
+The valuation results contained in Section A provide the actuarial information needed to determine the employer's "minimum obligation" effective January 1, 1984.
 Section A also contains comments regarding the valuation results.

 The valuation was based upon information furnished by the association concerning benefits, financial transactions, active members, terminated members, retirants and beneficiaries.
-Data was checked for internal and year to year consistency but was not otherwise audited by us.
+Data was checked for year to year consistency but was not otherwise audited by us.
 This information is summarized in Section B.

-A description of the actuarial funding method and the risk experience assumptions used is contained in Section C. The economic risk experience assumptions as well as the actuarial funding method to be used are established by state law.
+A description of the actuarial funding method and the risk experience assumptions used is contained in Section C .
+The economic risk experience assumptions, as well as the actuarial funding method to be used, are established by state law.